dagainz/Correlator/docs/event-system.md

 ErrorEvent, WarningEvent, and NoticeEvent are all subclasses of Event which set the appropriate status.

-## Data events

-Data events are also dispatched from the front-end engine or one of its modules, but they differ with standard events in that they enforce the payload to follow simple data schema that consists of a single non-tested collection of key/vale pairs.

 ## Event docs from the code

 ### ::: Correlator.Event.core.Event
-    options:
-        show_source: false
-        show_root_heading: true

-### ::: Correlator.Event.core.DataEvent
     options:
         show_source: false
         show_root_heading: true